-Our approach is to provide a fair market level of remuneration to attract, retain and motivate high-quality EDs, senior management and employees.
-At the same time, rewards must be aligned with the Company's strategy, corporate culture and core values, performance as well as Shareholders' interests.
+The Group's approach is to provide a fair market level of remuneration to attract, retain and motivate high-quality EDs, senior management and employees.
+At the same time, rewards must be aligned with the Company's strategy, corporate culture, core values, performance and Shareholders' interests.